vespa-mrs/vespa.io/docs/user_manuals/analysis_user_manual.md

     in either PNG or PDF format.
 These layouts include both tabular information about fitted parameters and plotted spectral results.

-### 2.3 Mouse Events in Plots
+### 2.4 Mouse Events in Plots

-Most processing workflow tabs have plots in their right hand panels.
+Most processing workflow tabs have plots in their right-hand panels.
 These plots may contain one or more axes which may change dynamically.
 For example, the SVD pane always has three axes displayed, but the Spectral tab may have one, two or three axes drawn.
 We will typically